DM-Mackenzie/Citroen-XM-CD-Changer-Emulator-D2B/existing hardware/Logging/readme.md

 # Analyzing using logic analyzer
+To log the existing lines, the following is used:
+1. Logic analyzer (Chinesium brand)
+2. Pulseview as software to use with it (if this doesn't work reliably, might use Saleae)

+## Analyzing the D2B line

 We have a theoretical confirmation of the protocol used in this project (D2B) between the headunit and the CD-changer, and how this functions.
 Prior to testing this out, a D2B library was created based on the datasheet for the MSM6307 IC.
 However, we are missing some variables required for operation:
 1. Master address (headunit)